 The 20-by-20 cabin ( modified A-frame style ) has two single bunks (one with a trundle bed) and a partial loft, to sleep up to seven people.
 It is also equipped with a table with benches, wood stove for heat, fire grill, broom and outhouse.
 A partially covered deck wraps around three sides of the cabin, and a wooden cooler box is provided for food storage.
 The cabin is fully accessible and includes a wheelchair ramp from the beach to the cabin.
-There is no longer a mooring buoy located at the cabin.
+There is a mooring buoy located in the water in front of the cabin.

 Water and electricity are not provided.
 Water is available from a small stream, but guests should be sure to treat water taken from any outside source prior to consumption ( water safety tips ).
 It is recommended that guests bring their own water supply.
 Cooking facilities are not available.
 Guests should provide their own firewood, cook stove, sleeping bags, sleeping pads, lanterns or flashlights, cookware, plates, utensils, food, toilet paper, garbage bags, a fire extinguisher and matches, among other necessities.
 Guests are expected to pack out trash and clean the cabin before leaving ( click here for more cabin details).

 The cabin sits near a gravel beach and overlooks Steamer Bay and Clarence Strait, as well as large rock outcroppings, a grassy estuary and tidal flats.
 The surrounding terrain is mountainous and densely forested with Sitka spruce and western hemlock rainforest.
 Muskeg is also common in the area.
 Brown and black bears, porcupine, deer, waterfowl, porpoises, whales and other marine life are commonly seen in the area (learn about bear safety ).
 Roosevelt elk were introduced here and thrive on Etolin Island.